don1138/blender-qmc/README.md

 ## Usage Notes

 ### Ford 1958
-- These colors were calculated for best use on automobiles.
+- These colors are calculated for best use on automobiles.

 ### General Electric
-- These colors were calculated for best use on home appliances.
+- These colors are calculated for best use on home appliances.
 - **Avacado** greens and **Harvest** yellows are as close to 60s and 70s era-correct as I've yet found.

 ### House & Garden 1971, Mid-Century Modern
-- These colors were calculated for best use on interior walls.
+- These colors are calculated for best use on interior walls.
 - The **MCM** blues, greens, reds, and browns are also great starters for terrains.

 ### Moods, Suburban Modern Interior, The Jazz Age
-- These colors were calculated for best use on interior walls.
+- These colors are calculated for best use on interior walls.
 - IMO, the **Moods** colors also work well as `World` colors.

 ### RAL Classic